jacobkap/crimebythenumbers/docs/hotspot-maps.md

 #> Please cite ggmap if you use it!
 See citation("ggmap") for details.
 ```

 We'll start by making the background to our map, showing San Francisco.
 We do so using the `get_map()` function from `ggmap` which gets a map background from a number of sources.
 We'll set the source to "stamen" since Google no longer allows us to get a map without creating an account.
 The first parameter in `get_map()` is simply coordinates for San Francisco's bounding box to ensure we get a map of the right spot.
-A bounding box is four coorinates that connect to make a rectangle, used for determining where in the world to show.
+A bounding box is four coordinates that connect to make a rectangle, used for determining where in the world to show.

 An easy way to find the four coordinates for a bounding box is to go to the site [Bounding Box](https://boundingbox.klokantech.com/).
 This site has a map of the world and a box on the screen.
 Move the box to the area you want the map of.
 You may need to resize the box to cover the area you want.
 Then in the section that says "Copy & Paste", change the dropdown box to "CSV".
 In the section to the right of this are the four numbers that make up the bounding box.
 You can copy those numbers into `get_map()`